hashicorp/nomad/website/source/docs/job-specification/constraint.html.md

   </tr>
 </table>

-The `constraint` stanza specifies non-resource requirements.
+The `constraint` allows restricting the set of eligible nodes.
 Constraints may filter on [attributes][interpolation] or [metadata][meta].
 Additionally constraints may be specified at the [job][job], [group][group], or [task][task] levels for ultimate flexibility.